-The Published Admissions Number (PAN) in Y7 is 120, for all other year groups the PAN remains at 128.
+The Published Admissions Number (PAN) in Y7 is 150.
 The school is currently oversubscribed in all year groups.

 If you name this school as one of your preferences on the SCAF but are unsuccessful in gaining a place for your child you have the right to appeal against this decision.

-If you wish to exercise this right you must complete the Appeal Form here and send it to the school before the deadline of Thursday 29th March 2018.
+If you wish to exercise this right you must complete the Appeal Form here and send it to the school, marked for the attention of The Admissions Officer (firstname.lastname@example.org) before the published deadline.
+Appeals lodged after this deadline will be heard within 40 school days of the appeals deadline or 30 school days of being lodged, whichever is the later date.

 If you would like some general guidance on the appeal process please email email@example.com